For more information about the menstrual cycle, check out the links below:

-In any case, I feel comfortable using ŌURA x Natural Cycles to replace my temperature measurement, but I will continue to monitor cervical mucus, cervical position, and sometimes luteinizing hormone and progesterone, rather than relying solely on the Natural Cycles app.
+In any case, I feel comfortable using ŌURA x Natural Cycles to replace my temperature measurement only, but I will continue to monitor cervical mucus, cervical position, and sometimes luteinizing hormone and progesterone, rather than relying solely on the Natural Cycles app.

 Resources and links